fhsinchy/the-docker-handbook/image-manipulation-basics.md

 If you do not give the image any tag, it'll be automatically tagged as `latest`.
 But that doesn't mean that the `latest` tag will always refer to the latest version.
 If for some reason you explicitly tag an older version of the image as `latest` then Docker will not make any extra effort to cross check that.

-Once the image has been built, you can them upload that by executing the following command:
+Once the image has been built, you can then upload that by executing the following command:

 ```text
 docker image push <image repository>:<image tag>